Prague beer scene

 (59Kč!) for small 0.4l glasses of beer much the same as U Fleků

-does, although the beers are, to be fair, pretty decent in quality.
-Worth
+does, although the beers are, to be fair, pretty decent in quality making

 minutes before scoring the beers and taking a tram to your next destination.